The listings featured on this site are from companies from which this site receives compensation. Read the

 Home Chef’s Customize It feature is hard to beat.
 Not only does it allow you to double-up on the protein in your dish or swap it for an alternative, but you can also upgrade it to a more premium protein or antibiotic-free version.

-Some swaps are free, while others cost an extra few dollars.
-Regardless, this feature makes for the most customizable meal kit I’ve ever seen and totally doubles your options.
+Some swaps are free, but most cost an extra few dollars.
+Regardless, this feature makes for the most customizable meal kit I’ve ever seen, as it more than doubles your options.
+Home Chef's Sirloin Steak and Garlic Thyme Butter alongside its "Customize It" options.

-HelloFresh offers customization options on selected dishes, but I found them to be pretty limited compared to Home Chef’s choices.
-You can choose between a couple of different proteins or side dishes on some recipes, but that’s it:
+HelloFresh offers customization on some dishes, but I found it to be more limiting compared to Home Chef’s choices.
+You can choose between a couple of different proteins or side dishes on some recipes, but that’s it.
+Screenshot of HelloFresh's "HelloCustom" menu.

 Neither service lets you filter the menu based on allergens, although Home Chef makes it easier to see the allergens in each meal by listing them on the front.
 With HelloFresh, you have to click through to the individual recipe to see what allergens they contain.